 - "Our hope is to birth more Fellowship Groups as the Lord brings growth.
 This will happen as we are faithful ambassadors for Christ and His Gospel.
 As you converse with friends, co-workers, classmates, and neighbors about Jesus, feel free to invite them to a Fellowship Meal!
-Please be upfront about what they will experience at the Meal (prayer, communion, etc.), and don't let "inviting someone to church" be an excuse for not sharing the Gospel yourself; Make it a part of your evangelism process, teaching them about God and what He does in the lives of His people!"
+Please be upfront about what they will experience at the gathering (prayer, communion, etc.), and don't let "inviting someone to church" be an excuse for not sharing the Gospel yourself; Make it a part of your evangelism process, teaching them about God and what He does in the lives of His people!"

 - "As the Lord adds to our numbers, be on the lookout for future administrators, hosts, facilitators and spiritual overseers so we can spread into more Fellowship Groups when we outgrow the home we're in!"

-- "Encourage one another daily (Hebrews 3:13), not just at Fellowship Meals!
+- "Encourage one another daily (Hebrews 3:13), not just for Fellowship Meals!
 Some of us have been very moved by the encouraging environment we've experienced at our Fellowship Meals; Why not make this a reality throughout the week?"

 - "Make sure you remember to engage with the larger church through Mid-Week Teaching and other all-church activities.
 While smaller groups are our primary community context, there is something important and special that happens when all of the Groups are together, and you won't want to miss out on that!"

-- "Make sure to be at our Fellowship Meal as consistently as possible (Heb 10:25), realizing that we have responsibility to each other.
+- "Make sure to be at our Fellowship Meal as consistently as possible (Heb 10:25; Acts 2:42), realizing that we have responsibility to each other.
 Don't think to yourself, "Do I feel like showing up?" or "Is this going to benefit me?"
 When you're not here, the Group misses out on you being here.
 You're not being challenged to "attend" something–it's much more than that!
 Church attendance is just religion.
 You are part of the living Body of Christ, and this is the gathered context in which that Body expresses its unity and love."